benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/rs_project.md

-Our final play_counts, filtered, clipped and scaled look pretty good.
-The class imbalance between the left side of the X axis and the higher play_counts has been reduced, The play_counts are scaled from 1-10, and we have kept the records containing the highest ratings as 10's.
+My final play_counts, filtered, clipped, and scaled look pretty good.
+The class imbalance between the left side of the X axis and the higher play_counts has been reduced, The play_counts are scaled from 1-10, and I have kept the records containing the highest ratings as 10's.